Portokalopita is a traditional Greek syrup cake made with phyllo and infused with orange flavour

 - Using a rubber spatula begin to incorporate your dried out and torn phyllo into the cake batter, a little bit at a time.
 If you put all the pieces in at once, they will clump together.
 (Note: we like to pour the liquid ingredients into a bowl much larger than our stand mixer bowl – this just makes folding in the phyllo easier, but it is not necessary).

 - After you have incorporated all of your phyllo into the batter, pour the mixture into a greased baking pan (we use a glass 9 X 13 baking pan).
 Bake for 50-60 minutes in the middle rack of your oven until your portokalopita is a nice golden colour.

 - Once your portokalopita is baked remove it from the oven and immediately pierce it in several places with a long clean skewer.

 - Pour your cooled syrup onto the hot cake, one ladle at at time.
 Allow each ladle to be absorbed into the cake before adding the next one.
 Repeat until all of the syrup has been used.

-- Let your cake cool for 2-3 hours before cutting, to allow the syrup to be fully absorbed.
+- Let your cake cool before cutting, to allow the syrup to be fully absorbed.